 The Council is the custodian of three trust funds.
+These have been reclassified as long-term creditors in year.
+They were previously categorised as earmarked reserves.

 IBM Loan - Two loan agreements in relation to the purchase of computer storage and equipment to be repaid over 5 years.